Bohdan Biloshevskyi: Loan to Oleksandriya

 In 2022, he was loaned to Oleksandriya in Ukrainian Premier League.

 Oleksandriya

 In the summer of 2023, Oleksandriya offered a full contract, but in July 2024 his contract was terminated by mutual agreement.

 Chornomorets Odesa

-In summer 2024, he signed a new contrat with Chornomorets Odesa.
+In summer 2024, Biloshevskyi signed a new contract with Chornomorets Odesa.
 In July 2025 his contract with the club was extended.
+On 26 February 2026, he left FC Chornomorets.

+SC Poltava

+On 23 April 2026, he signed for Poltava in Ukrainian Premier League.